 A USAA credit card cash advance will cost you 3% of the amount withdrawn, not including interest.
 That goes for all USAA credit cards.
-The 3% cost also doesn’t include any fees charged by either the owner of the ATM or the bank where you withdrew the funds.
-Plus, a USAA credit card’s cash advance APR could be as high as 25.90%, depending on your creditworthiness, and interest starts accruing immediately.
+The 3% cost also doesn’t include any fees charged by either the owner of the ATM, or the bank where you withdrew the funds.
+Plus, a USAA credit card’s cash advance APR could be as high as 26.15% (V), depending on your creditworthiness.
+And cash advance interest starts accruing immediately.

 It’s important to familiarize yourself with USAA’s terms and conditions regarding cash advances and how the process itself works.
 After all, cash advances are expensive and could wind up costing you even more than the original amount withdrawn at the end of the day.

 Here is what you should know about USAA cash advances:

 Cash advance fee: USAA’s credit card cash advance fee is 3% of the amount withdrawn.

 When is the fee waived: The cash advance fee is waived when you transfer funds electronically from your USAA credit card to your USAA Bank deposit account.

 How to get a cash advance: You can do a cash advance with a USAA credit card by making an ATM withdrawal with your account PIN or by using a convenience check.
 The cost is the same, unless you also have to pay an ATM-owner surcharge.
 You can request a PIN or convenience checks from USAA.

 Cash advance limit: You will be able to withdraw up to the cash advance limit listed on your statement.